What is the Lymphatic System?

 Ideally, treatments are performed daily or as frequently as possible for 2-4 weeks depending on the severity of the Lymphedema.
 Lymphatic drainage massage Toronto is performed and then compression bandages are applied after each treatment.
 The compression bandages are worn for 24 hrs, until the next treatment.
 As indicated, this is an intensive treatment with the goal to reduce the affected area as much as possible.
 Skincare will be discussed and exercises will be provided.

 This is when the affected area has reduced to a more manageable size and the patient will then be fitted for a compression garment.
 Your therapist for posy surgery lymphatic massage will be able to provide you with recommendations on where to find a garment fitter.
 Manual Lymph Drainage will be done to maintain the size of the affected area and will be less frequent.
 The frequency all depends on the individual case and will be discussed with the patient.
 The patient should continue to practice proper skin care protocols and continue with their exercises.

 You will want to have a healthcare practitioner who is certified in Manual Lymph Drainage (MLD) and Combine Decongestive Therapy (CDT).
 They are usually Registered Massage Therapists, Physiotherapist, or Nurses.

-Our Registered Massage Therapist, Karen Kingsley, was certified in the most extensive and thorough program in MLD & CDT through the Dr. Vodder School International.
+Our Registered Massage Therapist for lymphatic drainage massage in Toronto, Karen Kingsley, was certified in the most extensive and thorough program in MLD & CDT through the Dr. Vodder School International.
 Through her own personal journey through breast cancer, she has a special focus in her massage practice to help cancer patients who are at risk or who have developed Lymphedema.

 If you have any questions about if MLD is suitable for you and your condition, do not hesitate to contact us at email@example.com